ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 Any incomplete and unexplored idea/opinion, which is not complete enough to be in "Considered Alternatives", can be written here.
 For example, if it is obvious that the idea does not even solve the problem.
-Unlike the main decisions and considered alternatives, text in the notes does not need rationale.
+Unlike the main decision and solutions, text in the notes does not need rationale.

 Furthermore, the author, acknowledgements, dates etc. can be written here.